diverse project portfolio

 The deposit is located 70-90 meters deep in the Pacific Ocean within Mexico’s Exclusive Economic Zone (EEZ).
 It is located approximately 25-40 kilometers from the coast of Baja California Sur, Mexico.

-The Exploraciones Oceanicas (ExO) Phosphate Project deposit is one of the largest and most important phosphate deposits to be discovered
+The Exploraciones Oceanicas (ExO) Phosphate Project deposit is one of the largest and most important phosphate deposits to be discovered in the world.

 In the future, a nation’s ability to feed its citizens will depend on access to competitively priced phosphate, a necessary component of fertilizer.
 There is a mounting challenge worldwide to provide healthy and sufficient food to accommodate a growing population that is estimated to reach over nine billion people by 2050.
 This will require 70% more food than is currently produced today.